I’m almost 36 years old, and I’ve been to the funerals of 15 of my friends. I’ve been to only six weddings.

 When I was 19 years old, my parents let me host the last-day-of-school party (the one that’s been recreated in countless high school comedies) at our place on the lake.

-My friend Scott, one of those musician/athletes with the perfect left brain/right brain balance, sat quietly next to me for a moment before saying, “Drew, for a guy who has a lot going for him, you spend a lot of time talking about the things that you don’t have.”
+My friend Scott, one of those musicians/athletes with the perfect left-brain/right-brain balance, sat quietly next to me for a moment before saying, “Drew, for a guy who has a lot going for him, you spend a lot of time talking about the things that you don’t have.”

 The Person You Are

 Too young to recognize the value of a friend who tells you what you need to hear instead of what you want to hear, I shot back:

 “You just think I have a lot going for me!
 You don’t know what it’s like to have all this pressure!
 To have everyone telling you how much they expect you to accomplish in your life!
 You don’t know what it’s like to try to live up to what everyone wants!”

 Scott looked at me for what seemed like an awfully long time.
 Finally, he said quietly,